 Between September 8, 1944, and March 30, 1945, a working class hero comic strip named Supermac ran in the weekly Kaiser Richmond shipyard magazine Fore ‘n’ Aft.
-An earlier post explained the evolution and role of this remarkable wartime graphic narrative, complete with the first seven strips.
 He was the empowered spirit of the home front workforce, appearing in an employee magazine with a circulation of 80,000 copies.

 These strips, from November 10, 1944 until the end of the year, carry the story arc through a whirley crane made crazy by loco weed as unwitting part of a sinister German sabotage plot and ends on a hopeful New Year's note.
 The home front work force desperately needed that boost — the war was turning, but "Victory in Europe" day would not be until May 8, 1945 and "Victory over Japan" day August 15.